lampajr/hyperfoil.github.io/docs/steps/step_pushSharedMap.md

 # pushSharedMap

-Store values from session variables into a map shared across all sessions using the same executor into session variables. <br> The executor can host multiple shared maps, each holding an entry with several variables.
+Store values from session variables into a map shared across all sessions using the same executor into session variables. <p> The executor can host multiple shared maps, each holding an entry with several variables.
 This step creates one entry in the map, copying values from session variables into the entry.

 | Property | Description |
 | ------- | -------- |